-We’re starting to create more content in Turtl too because our sales teams are remote, and we want to build up their capability and content via a digital toolkit to help them get their deals across the line.
+We’re starting to create more content in Turtl too because our sales teams are remote.
+We want to build up their capability and content via a digital toolkit to help them get their deals across the line.

-Some of the considerations as we are in renewal season are:
+Some of the considerations in renewal season are:

 On the new business side, one of the trends we’ve seen in the last year since COVID-19 hit, is that clients aren’t switching insurers as frequently.
 But that’s probably more of a safety measure.
 People don’t want to switch insurance providers in the middle of a pandemic in case they then won’t be covered with their new provider.
-So, we’re not expecting clients to switch too much this year.
+So, we don’t expect clients to switch too much in 2021.

-These are challenges we must face as a business and of course it’s our job in marketing to figure out the best way to tackle the headwinds and continue to drive both renewals and new business opportunities.
+These are challenges we must face as a business.
+Of course, it’s our job in marketing to figure out the best way to tackle the headwinds and continue to drive both renewals and new business opportunities.

 Definitely the biggest opportunity for us is moving into the digital space at a much faster rate and with much higher buy-in.
-We would never have been able to accelerate the way we have without the pandemic, as it has made it a necessity for everyone.
+We would never have been able to accelerate the way we have without the pandemic.
+It made a digital presence a necessity for everyone.

-2021 is going to be a challenging year.
+2021 will be a challenging year.
 Sales and marketing are really pulling together to try new marketing approaches to better serve our brokers and clients, and to enable us to hit our targets.

-As a business, we have very strong relationships with our brokers, and we want to build strong engagement plans with them too.
+As a business, we have very strong relationships with our brokers.
+We want to build strong engagement plans with them too.
 Brokers are integral to our business and we want to stay as connected to them in 2021 as we were in 2020.
 I believe we now have the expertise, propositions and the digital know-how to do just that.